Icinga/icinga-doc/markdown/en/addons.md

 hosts.
 This is useful if you need to monitor local resources/attributes like disk usage, CPU load, memory usage, etc. on a remote host.
-Similiar functionality can be accomplished by using the *check\_by\_ssh* plugin, although it can impose a higher CPU load on the monitoring machine - especially if you are monitoring hundreds or thousands of hosts.
+Similiar functionality can be accomplished by using the *check\_by\_ssh* plugin, especially if you are monitoring hundreds or thousands of hosts.

 The NRPE addon can be found at